violawa/mining-configuration/README.md

-Sure, here's a GitHub readme in English:
+Certainly!
+Here's the expanded version of the GitHub readme with the additional notes for different operating systems:

 ---